BT broadband offer a wide range of packages including a gigabit deal and various entry-level options as well.

 ---|---|---|---|---|---|

-BT broadband prices will rise by £3 per month each year in April, so this will also push the total cost over the length of the contract up for BT customers compared to those for opt for Hyperoptic broadband.
+BT broadband prices will rise by £3 per month each year on March 31st, so this will also push the total cost over the length of the contract up for BT customers compared to those for opt for Hyperoptic broadband.

 Package | Broadband | Monthly price | Upfront price | Contract term | |